masonville17/ansible-lab/README.md

 `bash addnode.sh` can be used to initialize a master node.
 If no ED25519 key is present in the user's `~/.ssh/id_ed25519(.pub)` file, one will be generated for exchange with subservient nodes.

+todo: source .env for addnode or read user input